-The 400 hours internship is designed to provide the student with supervised on-the-job training in their area(s) of interest.
-A contract between the University, students, and employer as well as a complete list of goals and objectives provides the ground work for this experience.
-A daily log, periodic evaluations, study of the company, and personal self-reflection are designed to provide the student with a realistic learning experience.
+The 400-hour internship is designed to provide the student with supervised on-the-job training in his or her area(s) of interest.
+A contract between the University, students and employer, as well as a complete list of goals and objectives, provides the groundwork for this experience.
+A daily log, periodic evaluations, study of the company and personal self-reflection are designed to provide the student with a realistic learning experience.

 Prerequisite: Department chair approval